What Is an Acne Nodule?

 How Nodules Develop

-Nodules develop in four steps.
+Nodules develop in four steps:

-Formation of a nodule.
-Nodules form when the pore wall is completely destroyed.
-The complete destruction of the follicle wall results in the release of the pore's contents into deep areas of the skin.
-Due to the severity of the rupture that destroys the pore wall, the body responds with a large amount of inflammation, which causes a large nodule to form.
+Step 4 - Nodule formation: Nodules form when the pore wall is completely destroyed.
+The complete destruction of the pore wall results in the release of the pore's contents into deep areas of the skin.
+Due to the severity of the rupture, the body responds with a large amount of inflammation, which causes a large nodule to form.

 What Causes Acne Nodules?

-- Age.
-People are more likely to develop acne nodules during their teenage years or early 20s, and it is thought that acne is more commonly seen during these ages due to the hormonal changes that occur during this time.
+- Age: People are more likely to develop acne nodules during their teenage years or early 20s, and it is thought that acne is more commonly seen during these ages due to the hormonal changes that occur during this time.

-- Gender.
-Researchers have found that, in general, males are more likely to develop severe, nodulocystic acne.
+- Gender: Researchers have found that, in general, males are more likely to develop severe, nodulocystic acne.
 However, females can also suffer from it and, while uncommon, are more likely to develop this form of acne during pregnancy--especially during the third trimester.